diem/diem/specifications/db_backup/spec.md

     pub first_key: HashValue,
     /// key of the last account in this chunk. pub last_key: HashValue,
-    /// Repeated `len(record) + record` where `record` is LCS serialized tuple
+    /// Repeated `len(record) + record` where `record` is BCS serialized tuple
     /// `(key, account_state_blob)`
     pub blobs: FileHandle,
-    /// LCS serialized `SparseMerkleRangeProof` that proves this chunk adds up to the root hash
+    /// BCS serialized `SparseMerkleRangeProof` that proves this chunk adds up to the root hash
     /// indicated in the backup (`StateSnapshotBackup::root_hash`).
     pub proof: FileHandle,
 }